-I am an applied Artificial Intelligence researcher who specializes in cutting-edge techniques such as foundation models, computational decision-making, and multi-agent systems.
-My work spans diverse domains, including global-scale geospatial intelligence, autonomous mobility networks, and robotics.
+I am an Artificial Intelligence researcher with expertise in foundation models, computational decision-making, and multi-agent systems.
+My work has been applied to diverse domains, including global-scale geospatial intelligence, autonomous mobility networks, and robotics.

-As an AI Software Engineer at Google Research, I develop foundation models and innovative applications that interpret and reason about the built environment.
-My contributions have driven cross-functional research and real-world impact across Google Maps, Ads, and other key platforms.
+At Google Research, I develop foundation models and applications for geospatial intelligence, human mobility, and the built environment.
+My contributions have driven interdisciplinary published research and real-world product impact across Google Maps, Ads, and other key platforms.
 Previously, as Research Lead at a Series A startup, I built intelligent digital platforms that optimized urban transportation and advanced smarter cities.

 I hold a Ph.D. in Computer Science from Stanford, where my award-winning research on multi-agent decision-making for large-scale autonomous systems was covered by the BBC, Venture Beat, and IEEE Spectrum.
 I also earned an MS in Robotics from Carnegie Mellon, focusing on advanced robot planning techniques.